 At this point, I just couldn’t fathom spending more than $1,000 just to get a new replacement key.
 So, I looked at other options.
 One option that some 996 owners on various forums have suggested is the “Permalock” hack.
 This would only apply if you already have a key, but want to make additional key(s).

-The final option and the option that I ultimately went with, is to go with a local locksmith who has the ability to program Porsche keys.
-Depending on where you live, you’ll have to look around your area to see who can make a replacement Porsche key for you.
+The final option and the option that I ultimately went with was to go with a local locksmith who has the ability to program Porsche keys.
+Depending on where you live, you’ll have to look around your area to see who has the capability to make a spare Porsche key.
 In my area in Southern California, there was one place called Top Tech Locksmith located in Walnut who could do it.

-They offered 3 options, which depending on how much you were willing to pay would leave you with a spare key that could start and drive your car but have no working remote buttons, or an aftermarket key or genuine Porsche key that would work fully.
-To me, I wanted a key with working buttons and didn’t care whether it was a Genuine Porsche key or aftermarket, so I went with the middle option.
+They offered 3 options, which depending on how much you are willing to pay, would leave you with a spare key that could start and drive your car but have no working remote buttons, or an aftermarket key or genuine Porsche key that would work fully.
+To me, I wanted a key with working buttons and didn’t care whether it was a Genuine or aftermarket key, so I went with the aftermarket key with working remote option.
 It still costed me $550, but that’s still about half the price of what I was quoted by all the Porsche Dealerships.

 | Locksmith | Key, key cutting, transmitter programming, but no working remote buttons | Key, key cutting, transmitter programming, with working remote buttons (aftermarket key) | Key, key cutting, transmitter programming, with working remote buttons (genuine Porsche key) |